Liz McDonald: Departure (2020)

 On 18 November 2019, it was announced that Callard had quit the soap.
 In an interview with OK! magazine, Callard revealed that she informed ITV bosses of her plans to leave earlier that month.
 Recalling the moment, she said: "I was in shock, I felt totally numb," adding: "I’ve been told Liz is going to go with one hell of a bang.
-I can't wait!".
+I can't wait!"
 MD of Continuing Drama and Head of ITV in the North John Whiston said: “With the character of Liz, Beverley Callard has gifted to Coronation Street 30 years of brilliant drama, comedy and everything in between.
 Whether it’s sharing a wicked joke with Eileen, raising an arch eyebrow behind the bar of the Rovers or giving some feckless man the full force of her tongue, Liz is a true Coronation Street icon, and while we wish Bev well when she leaves to take on new challenges mid next year, hopefully Weatherfield hasn't seen the last of Liz!”

 It was reported that Callard filmed her final scenes in July 2020, but it was later announced that due to the impact of the COVID-19 pandemic on television, Callard was unable to film her exit storyline, and her character was instead written out as having gone to Spain.

-Speaking to The Mirror, Callard commented "I'm due to film my final Corrie scenes in July and I have no idea what will happen.
+Speaking to the Daily Mirror, Callard commented "I'm due to film my final Corrie scenes in July and I have no idea what will happen.
 The only thing I've been guaranteed is that Liz is not going to die.
 It would be really good if she found love and happiness, but I can't see that happening.
 I'll miss the failed romances and the feuds, but not the fashion.
 On my last day I'll set fire to Liz's wardrobe."